Catty Moore: COVID-19 response (2020–2021)

-A infographic board on how to prevent the spread of COVID-19, issued by WCPSS under the administration of Moore during the COVID-19 pandemic.

 Moore was a strong believer in virtual education upon the outbreak of the COVID-19 pandemic in the state, launching a school system wide "Virtual Academy" serving 85,000 students while in-person teaching was viewed as unsafe by the state and the general community.
 By July 2020, Moore supported the so-called "Plan B" as a first attempt to return to normal schooling during the pandemic.
 The plan, which saw students in the school system divided into three groups, each spending "one week in class at school and two weeks at home with online instruction", was eventually implemented under her approval.
 By November 2020, Moore doubled-down on her support for Plan B rotations, and approved of periodic leadership team visits to schools to check on their progress in implementing anti-COVID protocol.
 Moore also organized school board sessions to discuss partially continuing online learning as the plan called for.
 In February 2021, Moore expressed her stance supporting the necessity of teacher vaccinations, mask wearing, and social distancing within the classrooms as more students continued to return to in-person teaching.
 By the time Moore's contract as superintendent went up for vote to extend again in November 2021, only a minority of concerns were raised against her leadership during the pandemic, with the majority approving of her handling of the situation, allowing Moore to be re-appointed in a vote of 8–1.